 Cybercriminals don’t break into buildings; they break into unprotected systems, and all it takes is:

 The impact goes beyond financial loss.
 In 2024, the average data breach cost businesses $4.88 million, but the bigger issue is trust.
-When personal information is exposed, customers, clients, and employees lose confidence in a company’s ability to keep their data safe.
+When personal information is exposed, customers, clients, and employees lose confidence in an organization’s ability to keep their data safe.
 And once trust is broken, rebuilding it is difficult.

 - Untrained employees falling for phishing scams: Many cyberattacks start with an innocent-looking email.